redis-developer/redis-ai-resources/contributing.md

 3. New additions should be added to the bottom of the list (unless otherwise noted).
 4. New additions should not contain any profanity or offensive language.

-### What it takes to get a Star

-When reviewing the PR, we will determine whether a new entry gets a star!

-Examples that:
-- are well-documented and easy to follow
-- pertain to a new or creative use case
-- follow good coding/writing hygiene

-will be considered for getting a special star ⭐.

 ## Updating your Pull Request

 Sometimes, a maintainer will ask you to edit your Pull Request before it is included.
 This is normally due to spelling errors or because your PR didn't match the list format.